Box Icon

 • One inside the building or vehicle to send the signal to the areas you need coverage.

-The signal booster only works if you can install the indoor antenna a certain distance from the outside antenna.
+The signal booster requires the indoor antenna to be certain distance from the outside antenna.
 This is known as the minimum required separation distance (MRSD).
 Each weBoost signal booster has a required MRSD.
-If it’s not strictly observed, the antennas pick up each other’s signals, creating oscillation.
-This feedback loop can damage the mobile network, the booster will automatically reduce its gain and you won’t get optimal performance.
+So the question is, in the real world, will a cell signal booster help if you can’t achieve that distance?
+Honestly, inadequate distance will have a huge impact on performance.

 You can find the MRSD for each booster model in the installation guide.
 As a general rule of thumb, the indoor antenna needs to be away from the outside antenna by a distance of 20 feet vertically or 50 feet horizontally, measured as a straight line.
 If this isn’t possible, a combination of the two can also work.